 What we're looking for is something truly impressive that's difficult to do and sets you apart from the bargain bin of well-rounded students.

-Make no mistake—this isn’t easy to achieve.
+Make no mistake—this is hard to achieve.
+That's why it's so special.
 There is no secret that will suddenly create something world class for you.
-But it’s also probably closer to your reach than you think.
+But it's also probably closer to your reach than you think.

 Many students try to develop a spike or "hook" in their applications.
 But where they fail is that they don't put in enough time, they don't optimize the way they achieve their goals, and they give up when the going gets rough, before they achieve something meaningful.